satinder147/DeepWay/README.md

 # Detection of stop signs.
 This is done using opencv.
 I load in a pretrained stop sign haar cascade and then identify the location of the stop sign so that the device can steer the blind person.

-# Face Recognition
+# Face Detection
-This is achieved using a siamese network.
-This network is trained so it outputs a unique 128 dimensional vector for a given face.
-Then we can use euclidean distance to compare this metric with the metric of the recognised faces(which are already stored) or we can train a neural network which will take input the 128 dimensional vector and can output which face is this.
-I did not train this model.
-I download the <a href="https://github.com/nyoki-mtl/keras-facenet"> already trained keras model from here</a>
+This is achieved using Dlibs face detector.(trying to implement face recognition)

 ## Requirements
 0. Python 3.x